jojuno/EDA/README.md

-Analyze POI data with COVID-19.
+Analyze POI data with COVID-19 in the U.S.
 ![Alt Text](url)